Sparkles-Qemu/qemu_systemc_with_cnn_processor/README.info.md

 	//error handling
 }

-memcpy(base_ptr, [USER_DATA], sizeof USER_DATA); //USER_DATA IT's A PLACE HOLDER
+memcpy(base_ptr, [USER_DATA], sizeof USER_DATA); //USER_DATA IT'S A PLACE HOLDER

-In this example, SYSTEMC_DEVICE_ADDR represents the addressed that the SystemC module was map to by the virtual bus.
+In this example, SYSTEMC_DEVICE_ADDR represents the addressed that the SystemC module was mapped to by the virtual bus.
 After the user has correctly obtained a pointer through mmap, the user can do direct read and writes to this address.

 Visual representation of QEMU communicating with a SystemC module:

 ## COMPONENTS THAT YOU PLACE A BLACKBOX

- - Driver that takes care of sending payloads to the SytemC side( This was my biggest time waster)
- - Mechanism to communicate with QEMU from SystemC
- - Add images to show blackbox components
- - Ask aly for more sections

-i
+The point of this section is to save you time when something goes wrong.
+There are many components that are hidden from the user in the co-simulation.
+This is a good thing as long as you do not get side track by them.

+One of the major components that is abstracted from the user is the driver that takes care of seding the payload tothe SystemC side.
+All you need to know is that it exist and it works.
+If for some reason you find yourself trying to figure out what is happening, you are wasting your time.
+If there is an  error(unexpected behavior) between QEMU and SystemC, 99% of time is an user error and not a driver error.

+Visual represention of blackbox: